GUEST BLOG: What’s hiding in our make-up bags?

 They make us sparkle, glow and even radiate.
 They cover up the blemishes, hide our spots or camouflage our bags.
 But while they make us feel beautiful on the outside, can we be confident about their effects on our insides?

-To coincide with Breast Cancer UK’s Prevention week, we’re looking at chemicals in make-up, to size up our cosmetics bags and search out products which not only look good, but which we believe are not harmful.
+We’re looking at chemicals in make-up, to size up our cosmetics bags and search out products which not only look good, but which we believe are not harmful.

 Our research covers over 3000 mainstream make-up products and checks whether they contain potentially harmful chemicals which have been associated with health issues including irritation, allergies, toxicity, hormone disruption, impacts on the reproductive system, and cancer.

 - One in five Blushers contain chemicals of concern.
 All of these contain parabens, preservatives, which can cause allergic reactions, and can also affect the hormone system by mimicking oestrogen in the body.
 Parabens have been linked to breast cancer.

 - One quarter of eye make-up and lipsticks / glosses contain chemicals of concern.
 The most commonly found in eye make-up are parabens and BHT (Butylated hydroxytoluene), which is used as a preservative.
 BHT may irritate the skin, eyes and lungs, and can also be toxic and is the most frequently identified concerning chemical found in lipsticks and glosses

 - Half of foundations contain chemicals of concern